Peter Boghossian

-Peter Gregory Boghossian (/bəˈgoʊʒən/; born July 25, 1966) is an American philosopher and pedagogist.
-Born in Boston, he was a non-tenure track assistant professor of philosophy at Portland State University for ten years, and his areas of academic focus include atheism, critical thinking, pedagogy, scientific skepticism, and the Socratic method.
-He is the author of A Manual for Creating Atheists and (with James Lindsay) How to Have Impossible Conversations: A Very Practical Guide.
+Peter Gregory Boghossian (/bəˈgoʊʒən/; born July 25, 1966) is an American philosopher and college professor.
+He was an assistant professor of philosophy at Portland State University for ten years, and his areas of academic focus include atheism, critical thinking, pedagogy, scientific skepticism, and the Socratic method.
+He is the author of A Manual for Creating Atheists, and (with James A. Lindsay) of How to Have Impossible Conversations: A Very Practical Guide.

-Boghossian was involved in the grievance studies affair (also called "Sokal Squared" in media coverage) with collaborators James A. Lindsay and Helen Pluckrose, which put forth intentionally preposterous ideas in peer review publications related to gender studies and other fields.
+Boghossian was involved in the grievance studies affair (also called "Sokal Squared" in media coverage) with collaborators James A. Lindsay and Helen Pluckrose, which entailed submitting bogus papers to academic journals related to gender studies and other fields in order to test peer-reviews.
 This project generated significant media and academic attention, including both praise and condemnation, as well as ethical and methodological criticism.
 After an investigation, Portland State University restricted Boghossian's future work on the basis of research misconduct.
 In September 2021, Boghossian resigned his position from Portland State University, citing harassment and a lack of intellectual freedom.

 Boghossian coined the term street epistemology for a set of conversational techniques he described, which are designed to enable examination of strongly held beliefs, especially of the religious kind, in a non-confrontational manner.

-Education
+Early life

-Boghossian attended the primary school attached to the Saint Catherine of Siena Parish Catholic Church in Norwood, Massachusetts.
-Boghossian earned his EdD from Portland State University in 2004 in Educational Leadership and Curriculum and Instruction.
+Boghossian was born and raised in Boston, Massachusetts.
+He is of Armenian descent; his paternal grandparents were Armenian immigrants.